Jaclo Faucets Review & Rating Updated: May 24, 2025

 Jaclo finishes most faucets in-house.
 Some are outsourced, but all faucets are given their finishes in the U.S.

-The advantage of local finishing to order is that all of the items in an order – faucets, fillers, showers, and accessories – can be finished at the same time in exactly the same finish.
-There is little possibility of even minor tonal mismatches.
+The advantage of local finishing is that all of the items in an order, faucets, fillers, showers, and accessories, can be finished at the same time so there is little possibility of even minor tonal mismatches.

 Most items in a collection are offered in a subset of the company's 36 finishes.
 However, no faucet is available in all 36 finishes.
 The most we have counted is 31 finishes on an Astor faucet.